 07:14

-No, really, we are going to be the next generation, the ones who will bring world forward.
-And in case you don’t think that this really has meaning for you, remember that cloning is possible, and that going through childhood again, in which case you’ll want to be heard, just like generation.
-Now, the world needs opportunities for new leaders and new ideas.
-Kids need opportunities to lead and succeed.
-Are you ready to make the match?
+No, really, are going to be the next generation, the ones who will bring this world forward.
+And in case you don’t think that this really has for you, remember that cloning is possible, and that involves going through childhood again, in which case you’ll want to be heard, just like my generation.
+Now, the world needs for new leaders and new ideas.
+Kids need opportunities to lead and succeed. you ready to make the match?
 Because the world’s problems shouldn’t be the human family’s heirloom.

 07:46